Tom Briscoe

-Tom Briscoe (born 19 March 1990) is an English professional rugby league footballer who plays as a er for Hull FC in the Super League and has played for England at international level.
+Tom Briscoe (born 19 March 1990) is an English former professional rugby league footballer who played as a er for Hull F.C. in the Super League and has played for England at international level.

-He previously played for Leeds Rhinos and Hull FC in the Super League.
+He previously played for Leeds Rhinos and Leigh Leopards in the Super League and in his second spell for Hull FC.

 Briscoe holds the record for most tries in a Challenge Cup final with five.

 Background

 Briscoe was born in Featherstone, West Yorkshire, England.

 Club career

 Hull F.C.

 Briscoe signed for Hull F.C. from Amateur team Featherstone Lions, and made his Super League début in the opening game of the 2008 season for Hull against Warrington at the Halliwell Jones Stadium.

 Briscoe playing for Hull F.C.

 Following his impressive start to the 2009 season, Briscoe signed a new five-year contract which kept him at the KC Stadium until the end of the 2013 season.

-In 2010 Tom was joined in the Hull F.C. squad by younger brother Jack, who graduated from the Academy.
+In 2010 Tom was joined in the Hull F.C. squad by younger brother Jack, who graduated from the academy.